TChapman500/EaterCPUSimulation/README.md

 # Ben Eater CPU Simulation
 This is a simulation of [Ben Eater's Breadboard CPU](https://eater.net/8bit/) in Logisim.

-In order for this simulation to run properly, you will need [Logisim Evolution Holy Cross Edition](https://github.com/kevinawalsh/logisim-evolution).
+In order for this simulation to run properly, you will need [Logisim Evolution (Holy Cross Edition)](https://github.com/kevinawalsh/logisim-evolution).
 Once you have installed Logisim, you can open the "NearExact.circ" file from within the simulation.

 ## Notes
 - This simulation will only work in Logisim Evolution Holy Cross Edition.